nihardwivedi/nihardwivedi.github.io/index.md

 I strum the guitar whilst humming tunes for fun.
 If I’m unreachable I’m probably reading Hacker News or playing a video game. 🕹🎸🎶  I’m also an ardent fan of science fiction, and I’m currently reading The Broken Earth series and plan to read the Three Body Problem next.<br/><br/>

 My dream job would a fun mix of product and cloud engineering.
 If this sounds like a role you're hiring for, feel free to reach out!
-I'll be graduating in January, and am actively looking for jobs.<br/>
+I graduated in January, and am actively looking for jobs.<br/>

 ### Contact me
 Click the buttons below. 😁👇 <br/>